 Reference

-cards (3 pages), easier to read
+cards (3 pages), easier to

-during the game, have been added to
+read during the game, have

-the (2 pages) reference sheet.
+reference sheet.

 The

-Argad Sengoku extension (9 pages) now
+Argad Sengoku extension (9

-is a separate document.
+pages) now is a separate

-short videos made by a young player some years ago,
+Two short videos made by a young

-other players and the GM did not even notice he was
+the other players and the GM did

 |